knownorigin/docs.knownorigin.io/docs/guide/user-socials-verification.md

-# How to verify your profile?
+# How to verify your profile

 ## What do we mean by verify?